-115.262 (a): When the agency learns that a resident is subject to a substantial risk of imminent sexual abuse, it takes immediate action to protect the resident according to GEO policy 5.1.2-A, page 16, section M-1. interview with the Director, Quality Assurance and Reentry Services (Agency Head Designee) he stated, "The agency takes immediate action to protect the victim from further harm and refers the resident for necessary offsite services (medical, mental health, etc.)."
+115.262 (a): When the agency learns that a resident is subject to a substantial risk of imminent sexual abuse, it takes immediate action to protect the resident according to GEO policy 5.1.2-A, page 16, section M-1 and facility policy 2019-6, page 7, section C-1.
+In interview with the Director, Quality Assurance and Reentry Services (Agency Head Designee) he stated, "The agency takes immediate action to protect the victim from further harm and refers the resident for necessary offsite services (medical, mental health, etc.)."